Jackylaviss/homeassistant-studer-integration/README.md

 ## Prerequisites

 - A Raspberry Pi (even a Pi 1 is sufficient!) or equivalent running Linux
-- A Studer device with Xcom interface:
+- A Studer device with Xcom-232i interface and USB port
-  - Xcom-232i: requires an available USB port
-  - Xcom-LAN: requires network connectivity
 - Python 3.x
 - MQTT broker (like Mosquitto)
 - Home Assistant